Brooklyn Beckham and Nicola Peltz got married after more than two years of relationship

 A month after the news of the engagement, Peltz posted a photo of Brooklyn with a gold ribbon without a signature in her Instagram story.
 He put the band back on in February 2021 while walking around Los Angeles, which sparked new rumors.

-The following month, Brooklyn announced on his 22nd birthday that he had a band with the words “Nicola” engraved on the outside and “LOVE OF MY LIFE” inside.
+The following month, Brooklyn announced on his 22nd birthday that he had a band engraved with “Nicola” on the outside and “LOVE OF MY LIFE” inside.
 The two had previously encased each other’s wisdom teeth in gold and turned them into necklaces.

 However, lovers have long wanted more than just symbolic trinkets.
 The native of England, who started dating Peltz in October 2019, said they had to wait to walk down the aisle because of the coronavirus pandemic.